Parent Counseling and Training on an IEP: What is it? How to Get It.

 You know that ginormous Federal Register that explains IDEA and what was meant?
 It’s in there (71 Fed.
 Reg. at 46573).
 I’ll include it at the bottom if you wish to look it up.

-What counts are Parent Training on an IEP?
+What counts as Parent Training on an IEP?

 Many parents find training and education on their own.
-Either you read articles online, you might attend workshops or other events that you’ve heard from networking with other families.
+Either you read articles online or you might attend workshops or other events that you’ve heard about from networking with other families.

 Ideas for Parent IEP Training